massoncheg/forgejo-docs/docs/user/repo-mirror.md

 This public key can then be added as a deploy key on the target repository.
 How to add one varies by platform, but generally it should be an option in the repository's settings.
 After adding the public key as the deploy key, you can go back to Forgejo and click the **Synchronize now** button and see that it works.

+### Branch Filter

+Forgejo will use `git push --mirror` when there is no Branch Filter specified.
+When you enter a Branch Filter only branches matching the comma separated branch names will be pushed.
+Branch names can include glob patterns. e.g. `feature/*`.
+Spaces around branch names are trimmed.

+Example: `main, feature/*` - this would push the `main` branch and `feature/add-foo`, but not `security/fix-alpha`.